 The nearest town to Petra is Wadi Musa, a village that has become a thriving hub for Petra-related tourism.
-You'll buy tickets ($70 USD for a single day; $77 for a two-day pass) at the visitor center located in Wadi Musa, and then either walk or ride on horseback the two remaining kilometers to Petra's entrance.
+You'll buy tickets ($70 USD for a single day; $77 for a two-day pass) at the visitor center which is located at the Petra entrance.

 Where To Stay in Wadi Musa and Beyond